radha0207/Economic-Inequality-working-title-/w8update.md

-# group name
-Laborinth
+# Laborinth
+## Edryna, Annika, Jack

-# group members
+# New Features

-# at least one new feature to the maproom
-* Chloropleth map *
+* Chloropleth map
+* Bivariate map
-* Making web design consistent across all pages *
+* Making web design consistent across all pages

-# a link to your updated maproom
+# Description of these features and any other additions to the group project
+* Chloropleth map
+  * Separate chloropleth layers
+* Bivariate map
+  *
+* Design
+  * Inspired by migration map
+  * Color scheme

+# Updated Maproom
 [Our Maproom](https://radha0207.github.io/Economic-Inequality-working-title-/Midterm/)

-# a description of these features and any other additions to the group project

 # a schedule of deliverables until the final
 Week  | Deliverables